* Threatens Legal Action

 Sunday Aborisade in Abuja

-The Senate yesterday, said the allegation by the Nigeria Labour Congress (NLC) that each member of the National Assembly collected N100 million from the executive arm of government as subsidy palliative was strange, ludicrous and unthinkable.
+The Senate has debunked the allegation by the Nigeria Labour Congress (NLC) that each member of the National Assembly collected N100 million from the executive arm of government as subsidy palliative.

 The NLC had alleged that the executive arm gave each of the 469 federal lawmakers N100 million as palliatives.

-The National Assistant General Secretary of the NLC, Christopher Onyeka, had in an interview with a newspaper, (not THISDAY) recently, alleged that the executive arm of government gave the National Assembly N70 billion with each member receiving N100 million.
+The National Assistant General Secretary of the NLC, Christopher Onyeka, had in an interview with a news medium recently, alleged that the executive arm of government gave the National Assembly N70 billion with each member receiving N100 million.

 The House of Representatives had earlier denied the allegation.

-The Chairman, Senate Committee on Media and Publicity, Yemi Adaramodu, equally denied the allegation in a statement made available to journalists in Abuja, yesterday.
+The Chairman, Senate Committee on Media and Publicity, Yemi Adaramodu, Thursday equally denied the allegation in a statement made available to journalists in Abuja.

 “There is no N100 million for a legislator anywhere.
 From which budget is this coming from?
 How, where and when?

-“This is another satanic ploy of a miserable gang of media and political dark angels, to bring the Nigerian parliament into disrepute and pitch the legislators against the Nigerian public.
+“This is another satanic ploy of a miserable gang of media and political dark angels to bring the Nigerian parliament into disrepute and pit the legislators against the Nigerian public.

 “We believe that the public is aware that popular democracy is an anathema to some unpatriotic political mercenaries, hence their systemic blackmail of the parliament, which undoubtedly is the soul democracy and sovereignty.